Basic Psychological Science Grant FAQs

 When can I expect to hear a decision regarding the status of my application?

-You can expect a decision within two months of submitting.
+You can expect a decision within eight to 10 weeks after the deadline.

 How may I use the grant funds?